technoblogy/ulisp-arm/README.md

 * Maxim MAX32620FTHR.
 * Teensy 4.0/4.1.

 The "-comments" version is identical but includes comprehensive comments.
+Only install one of the two files.

 For more information see: http://www.ulisp.com/show?3M#arm-version